BRCAChallenge/brca-exchange/content/help.md

 #### Pathogenicity

-The Pathogenicity column indicates whether expert curators have determined if the variant is _pathogenic_ or _benign_.  _Pathogenic_ variants are potentially harmful, and have been shown to increase an individual's risk of disease.  _Benign_ variants are those that show no evidence of leading to disease risk, even after detailed examination.
-Variants can also be classified as _likely pathogenic_ or _likely benign_ when the evidence is less certain, or _uncertain_ if there is not enough information yet to assess the variant reliably.
+The Pathogenicity column indicates whether expert curators have determined if the variant is _pathogenic_ or _benign_.  _Pathogenic_ variants are potentially harmful, and have been shown to increase an individual's risk of disease.  _Benign_ variants are those that show no evidence of increasing disease risk, after detailed examination.
+Variants can also be classified as _likely pathogenic_ or _likely benign_ when the evidence is less certain, or _uncertain_ if there is not enough information yet to assess the variant's pathogenicity.

 #### Source

 The variants shown on this site are stored in larger genomic variant databases.
-One of the major variant datases is [ClinVar](http://www.ncbi.nlm.nih.gov/clinvar/).
+One major variant datase is [ClinVar](http://www.ncbi.nlm.nih.gov/clinvar/).
 This column gives the variant's ID in the ClinVar database, and contains hyperlinks showing the variant in ClinVar.

 #### Allele origin